 It’s a busy year for improvements in these parks as we create better experiences for you and all the critters that live here!
 Follow us on Facebook for the most current information.

-- The cave is closed for construction of new stairs until mid-summer.
+- The cave is closed for construction of new stairs.
 Visitors may hear construction noises.
-There will be no access.
+There will be no access to the cave while construction is ongoing.
 Trails on the island are unaffected.

 Halfway Log Dump and Emmett Lake:

-- There may be temporary delays on Emmett Lake Road in the spring and early summer of as we improve the road entrance.
+- Expect temporary delays on Emmett Lake Road in the spring and early summer of as we improve the road entrance.

 - Campers can expect to hear construction noise during the day throughout 2019 as we continue work on a comfort station near the entrance to the Birches campground.

-- Expect some minor detours and construction noise as we improve the visitor reception area during the spring and summer of 2019. activity.
+- Visitors should expect construction noise in the spring as we improve the visitor reception area near the parking lot.